mhutch/MonoDevelop.MSBuildEditor/README.md

 * Task parameters from assembly metadata
 * File templates
 * Add more unit tests
-* Use a real expression parser for expression intellisense
 * Improve logic for figuring out context of unqualified metadata
 * In addition to brute forcing imports, resolve using full conditioned state
 * Write a json schema for the schema